icons8/lunacy-docs/docs/prototyping.md

 6. Select this check box, if you want the selected object to preserve its position when you scroll the screen (for instance, a floating button).

 ![Prototyping controls](public/proto-target.png)

+## Previewing prototypes in Sketch Cloud

+You can also preview prototypes in Sketch Cloud.
+For this, you need to upload your document to Sketch Cloud:

+1. Click the Sketch Cloud icon on the action bar.
+Log into your Cloud account, if necessary.
+2. In the Sketch Cloud panel, click **Upload document**.
+Wait a bit until Cloud processing is complete.
+3. Select the artboard from which you want to start preview.
+4. Click the play button that will appear at the top bar.

+All the above steps are shown in the demo below.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/proto-demoph.png" height="auto"><source src="/public/proto-demo1.mp4" type="video/mp4"></video>

+**Note:** When you upload your file to Sketch Cloud, you create a new independent file which *will not* synchronize with its parent that you store on your computer.
+So, make sure that you edit one and the same file.
+You can always download the Cloud file to you computer or upload a new version of the local copy to the Cloud.
+For details about working with Sketch Cloud from Lunacy, read <a href="https://docs.icons8.com/cloud/" target="_blank">here</a>.